4 Health Risks Women Need to Be More Concerned About

 Coronary artery disease (CAD) occurs when an abnormal amount of plaque builds up in the coronary arteries, causing the arteries to narrow and limit blood flow to the heart.
 Risk factors for women and men include obesity, sedentary lifestyle, smoking, poor diet, high blood pressure, high cholesterol levels, type 2 diabetes and family history.
 But women have additional risk factors that men don’t have.
 Endometriosis, for instance, raises the risk for developing CAD by 400 percent for women younger than 40, according to the Cleveland Clinic.
 Polycystic ovarian syndrome and high blood pressure during pregnancy also raise the risk for CAD.

 And if a woman develops CAD, it’s generally more difficult to diagnose.
-An angiogram is commonly used to diagnosed CAD.
-Angiogram is a type of X-ray used in conjunction with a cardiac catherization -- procedure in which a long thin tube (or catheter) is inserted into a blood vessel and threaded through to the heart.
-Angiograms with a cardiac catherization detect narrowed or blocked blood vessels in the large cardiac arteries.
+An angiogram is commonly used to diagnose CAD.
+Angiogram is a type of X-ray used in conjunction with a cardiac catheterization -- procedure in which a long thin tube (or catheter) is inserted into a blood vessel and threaded through to the heart.
+Angiograms with a cardiac catheterization detect narrowed or blocked blood vessels in the large cardiac arteries.
 However, CAD in women often affects small arteries -- not detected on angiogram, resulting in their condition going undiagnosed and untreated.
 This is a big problem, as CAD is the leading cause of heart attacks and a major cause of strokes.

 Women usually don’t fare as well as men after a heart attack.
 There are several reasons for this.
 Some experts chalk it up to women caring more for their families and themselves and not controlling their risk factors, leading to complications after a heart attack.